ComputeCanada/molmodsim-amber-md-lesson/_episodes/13-Running_Simulations.md

 {: .language-bash}

 ## Transferring equilibrated system between simulation packages.
 Simulation packages have different methods and performance.
 It is useful to be able to transfer a running simulation from one software to another.

+{: .instructor_notes}
 Imagine that you started your project with GROMACS, but later realized that you need to run a constant pH simulation.
 You need to switch to AMBER.
 Want to study conformational transitions?
 Gaussian accelerated MD is not available in GROMACS.
 Another reason to move to AMBER/NAMD.
-Want to apply custom forces - move to NAMD.
+Want to apply custom forces?
+It is easy to with Tcl scripting in NAMD.
+{: .instructor_notes}

 ### Moving simulation from AMBER to GROMACS.
 To transfer simulation to GROMACS we need to convert topology and restart files.